For the World Is Hollow and I Have Touched the Sky: Reception

 Mack writes that he "simply didn't buy the romance between McCoy and Natira," but otherwise liked the characterizations:

 Samuel Walters called it "a surprisingly effective episode about blind faith in rules and dogma, as well as a touching love story," with the qualification that the story "does a good job of providing character growth for McCoy.
 Had the episode not succumbed to an easy solution to his predicament—purely because these episodes need their characters to remain, essentially, the same—then this could have been a profound, moving narrative."
 A negative review by Michelle Erica Green focused on plot illogic: "Why are the men wearing shiny plaid suits and carrying swords when wrongdoers can be punished for their crimes by a computer?
 Why are the women wearing provocative gowns when only the priestess is allowed to choose her own mate?"

 A 2018 Star Trek binge-watching guide by Den of Geek recommended this episode for featuring the trio of characters Kirk, Spock, and Bones of the original series.

 Legacy

-Captive Universe, 1969 novel by Harry Harrison, in which a centuries-long voyage in an asteroid ship is being undertaken with the population largely ignorant of their status, a decision made by the mission planners in the belief that the crew's resolve could not have endured otherwise.
+Captive Universe, 1969 novel by Harry Harrison, in which a centuries-long voyage in an asteroid ship is being undertaken with the population largely ignorant to their status, a decision made by the mission planners in the belief that the crew's resolve could not have endured otherwise.